ufjschool/ob-s14/drafts/final/sports.md

 The focus and discipline are rewards reaped from a program sown with demands and challenges both in and out of the pool.
 The result: producing some of the top swimmers in the nation.

 Intimidating?
-Matthew Thompson thought so.
+Matt Thompson thought so.

 Thompson had swum competitively since he was 5 years old, attending and placing at multiple Junior Olympic meets.
 Yet, the sports management junior still felt too inadequate to wear orange and blue.
 “I was always looking at the [UF swimming] record boards and the wall of champions,” the now 21-year-old said.
 “They’ve done all these things….
 I’m not that good.
 There’s no way.
 That was just kind of my mindset at the time.”